Skip to main content

 Health InsuranceEN

-Swiss Health Insurance Guide 2026: KVG, Deductibles & Switching Insurer
+Health Insurance in Switzerland 2026: KVG, Costs & Expat Guide

 Switzerland has one of the world's best — and most misunderstood — healthcare systems.
 This guide walks you through mandatory KVG basic insurance, how to pick the right deductible, how to compare premiums by canton, when and how to switch insurer, and how to claim the premium subsidy that many expats miss entirely.